cacophony-wj/LeS/README.md

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
 Wabbajack will continue where it left off so you lose no progress.

 **DO NOT CONTACT MOD AUTHORS DIRECTLY.**

+I, cacophony, fully accept any responsibility for difficulties with this list and any conflicts I introduce, so please do not question mod authors on the _Nexus_, _Lover's Lab_, _Vector Plexus_ or any other site about bugs that may result from this lists' use.
+Direct your questions to me, not the innocent mod authors who should never be expected to support a modlist setup.

 **Could not download x:**